opnfv/functest/docs/testing/developer/internship/testapi_evolution/index.rst

 Abstract
 ========

-The testapi is used by all the test opnfv projects to report results.
+The TestAPI is used by all the test opnfv projects to report results.
 It is also used to declare projects, test cases and labs.
 A major refactoring has been done in Colorado with the introduction of swagger.
-The testapi is defined in Functest developer guide.
-The purpose of this project is to add more features to the testapi that automate the tasks that are done manually now, though there are tasks other than automation.
+The TestAPI is defined in Functest developer guide.
+The purpose of this project is to add more features to the TestAPI that automate the tasks that are done manually now, though there are tasks other than automation.

 Version history